 The Convergent Procedure is the most successful procedure for patients with persistent AFib.
 Perfectly suited for patients with persistent, long-standing AFib who have never had any previous ablation procedures, patients who have undergone failed ablations and patients who have been told their AFib cannot be fixed, the Convergent Procedure is revolutionizing the treatment of persistent AFib.

 A procedure that, unlike other forms of hybrid ablation, is performed in one sitting, the Convergent Procedure is not only safer, but is more effective than other hybrid ablation procedures.
 Having been performed over 4,500 times around the world and with two to three year durable success rates showing between 80 and 85 percent published in numerous scientific journals, the Convergent Procedure is an overwhelmingly qualified option for patients with persistent AFib.

-The Convergent Procedure team at Rocky Mountain Heart Rhythm Institute, spearheaded by Dr. Jason Sperling, has played an integral role in the development of this procedure.
+The Convergent Procedure team at Rocky Mountain Heart Rhythm Institute has played an integral role in the development of this procedure.
 RMHRI is both the only facility in Colorado and west of Texas equipped with the tools and physicians to perform the Convergent Procedure.
 Our cardiothoracic surgeons and electrophysiologists are the some of the best in the world at performing this hybrid procedure to effectively treat persistent AFib.

 To learn more about the Convergent Procedure and our RMHRI team, call (720) 460-2566 for more information or to schedule an appointment.